lupyuen/stm32-blue-pill-rust/README.md

 1. Install `rustup` (the Rust toolchain installer) from <br>
     https://rustup.rs/

+1. If you see a message about `Windows Defender SmartScreen`, click `More Info` and `Run Anyway`.

-1. Select the default option when prompted. <br>
+1. Select the default installation option when prompted. <br>
-    For Ubuntu only: Log out and log in again to update the PATH
+    For Ubuntu only: Log out and log in again to update the `PATH`

 1. Switch to the nightly Rust toolchain (instead of stable or beta).
 Open a __new__  Windows or Ubuntu command prompt (not Windows Bash) and enter: